6thquake/react-material/docs/src/pages/guides/composition/composition.md

 # Composition

-Material-UI tries to make composition as easy as possible.
+React-Material tries to make composition as easy as possible.

 ## Wrapping components